 - The Basic Urban Plan of 1990 was more significant as it was the first statutory plan for the City of Seoul.
 It set 2001 and a population of 12 million as its targets.
 It aimed to balance development in both the Gangnam and Gangbuk areas by providing standardized placement of essential facilities, road grids, and enhanced access and connection points to city areas where key activities were carried out.
 It was designed to continue activities in the existing city center while allowing for flexibility in the multi-nucleic structure and increasing the role of the secondary centers.
-The urban structure in the Plan comprised of one city center within the Four City Gates area, 5 secondary centers (Shinchon, Cheongnyangni, Yeongdeungpo, Yeongdong, and Jamsil), and 59 district centers.
+The urban structure in the Plan was comprised of one city center within the Four City Gates area, five secondary centers (Sinchon, Cheongnyangni, Yeongdeungpo, Yeongdong, and Jamsil), and 59 district centers.

 ￮ 1991 – 1995: A Basic Urban Plan for the Autonomous Districts

 - In July 1991, the City of Seoul prepared a Basic Urban Plan for the autonomous districts and instructed each gu (district) office to develop its own basic plan from December.
-The top-down planning structure of the existing Basic Plan was amalgamated with the new bottom-up planning system to provide for more detailed and effective urban planning.
+The top-down planning structure of the existing Basic Plan was amalgamated with a new bottom-up planning system to provide for more detailed and effective urban planning.
 In this process, the local characteristics of and input from the local communities were deemed particularly important.
 This Plan was a long-term comprehensive scheme at the autonomous district level, taking into consideration the different characteristics of each district in setting the direction of and strategies for future development.
-The projects included in the Plan had yearly execution plans.
+The projects included in the Plan included yearly execution plans.

 ￮ 1997: The “Basic Seoul Urban Plan” for 2011